-If there’s one stationary tool that’s essential for any serious home projects, it’s the table saw.
+If there’s one stationary tool that’s essential for any serious home projects, it’s the table saw (We love the DEWALT DWE7491RS).
 Anyone who’s serious about DIY projects around the home will find them almost indispensable and with a little bit of creativity they can be used to replace all but the most specialized tools.

 Picking one out can be a serious pain, though, and that means a lot of research.
 We did that for you, and we’ll show you five of the best that are currently on the market, followed by the information you need to make sure that you end up with exactly the right tool for your needs.

 This one is best for those who are planning on heavy-duty work around the house or in the field.
 It’ll make short work of a wide variety of materials, but you’re also going to need to make sure you have room for it and you’re willing to pay the premium.

 1. Best Overall

 The DeWalt DWE7491RS is a big, powerful saw which is well suited for those who are engaging in some serious work.

 This one is pretty cumbersome, but it comes with it’s own rolling stand.
 The table is pretty enormous on this, allowing you to make sure that you can rip even the widest boards without overtaxing yourself.

 The motor itself runs at an impressive 4,800rpm, so there’s no question about it not being able to cut through just about anything.